eduard626/interaction-tensor/Testing/README.md

 #### meshSampling

-Our approach needs needs dense pointclouds, if you have CAD model of a scene that want to test (PLY/OBJ file) you can use *meshSampling* to sample points uniformly over the faces (triagulation) of the CAD model.
+Our approach needs needs dense pointclouds, if you have CAD model of a scene that want to test (PLY/OBJ file) you can use *meshSampling* to sample points uniformly over the faces (triangulation) of the CAD model.
 This is essentially the code you can find in the PCL examples with the voxelization disabled so you can set the number of points you want in your final pointlcloud.

 Syntax is: